smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/CDC Monthly progress reports/2017/November 2017 update.md

 # Risk Analysis

+THis will be the key work package for the first few months of next year.

 * Work needs to be carried out principally in the Middleware.
 This will be the task of the new Java developer unless we fail to hire.
-In this case Peter will start this instad of the maps generation;
+In this case Peter will start this instead of the maps generation;
 * Some work in envsaiged in the smoothing functions and in the database; we are intending to test cluster anaysis using:
   * BayesSTDetect using Winbugs called from R
   * SatScan or Scanstatistics; both called from R

 # Maps generation

+Current maps (see examples below) are not suitable for inclusion in Scientific publications.

 * It is intended to add a map generator to the export ZIP file to create high quality outputs suitable for journals;